 In addition, students must abide by OHSU's Acceptable Use of Computing and Telecommuting Resources policy.
 The following information will help students use computing resources in line with that policy as well as OHSU's additional information privacy and security policies.
-For a complete list of policies, visit the Information Privacy and Security site at https://o2.ohsu.edu/oips.
+For a complete list of policies, visit the Information Privacy and Security site.